Wow...............What an adventure.

 The return trip on the bus to Akureyri was quiet and uneventful.
 I think everyone was either sleeping or reflecting on the 6 days previous.
 Back at Akureyri, I unpacked my race bag, had a lie down and then repacked my big bag ready for the journey back to the UK the next morning.
 I then got ready to out for the presentation evening, which I anticipated as being a bit of food, lots of chat, couple of beers, prize giving to the top men and women and then back to the room for some needed sleep.

-what actually happened was .......we were treated to a surprise boat trip,
+what actually happened was .......we were treated to a surprise boat trip,alone the whole event.

 3 months post race